 For those that are dedicating their time and efforts to protecting and preserving wildlife, it can become stressful after a period of time.
 When this happens it means taking a break and shifting one’s attention to something that will take their mind off their responsibilities for a while.
-A perfect solution for doing this is to enjoy a few games of Spider Solitaire which can easily be enjoyed online.
+A perfect solution for doing this is to enjoy a few word games to stimulate your cognitive abilities and keep your mind off the stress that life presents to us.
 The cliché that a change is as good as a rest is most applicable to this.

 How One Can Help With Wildlife Preservation